AndrewH1188/go-tennis-ms1/README.md

 ## Acknowledgements
 Firstly I would like to thank my Mentor Antonija Simic for honest, helpful and continuous feedback, without this I wouldn’t have been able to design nor create something like I have, nor would I have pushed myself to learn new code or try new ideas either.
 I would like to also thank Ulysees and Alexander in Student Support as well as Jo, Tim, Stephen, Igor, and the Tutor Support team at Code Institute for bearing with me, being so understanding as well as helping me to find the gremlins in the code as well as my errors.
 I would also like to thank Tutor Support for all their support that they have given to me to enable me to complete this project.
+I would also like to thank the [Stack Overflow](https://stackoverflow.com) and [Slack](https://slack.com/intl/en-gb/) community for helping me fix issues and errors.
 I would like to also thank my friend and Tennis Coach Adam Jameel for allowing me to do this project and use his business as the focus of my project as well as for his support too.
 I promise one day I will revisit this site once I have graduated and will produce something out of this world.
 I would also like to thank others such as Stuart Crang at The Learning People Global, Jim Jenner my Tinnitus friend who I help, my Mum, Aunt, Uncle, Councillor friends Sarah Madigan and Caroline Wilkinson for their encouragement and support.
 It really means a lot to me and has picked me up, as well as kept me on track even if they know nothing about what I am doing (apart from my Uncle and Stuart).